SpinoniRaffaele/tech-notes/Docker/DOCS.md

 ```
 You use the `-d` flag to run the new container in “detached” mode (in the background).
 You also use the `-p` flag to create a mapping between the host’s port 3000 to the container’s port 3000.
 Without the port mapping, you wouldn’t be able to access the application. (by default every post is closed to the outside)

+If you run it in interactive mode (-it) you can exit from the container in two ways:
+- ctrl C: exit and stop the container
+- ctrl PQ: exit without stopping

 **REMOVE AND UPDATE A CONTAINER**

 Remove a container:
 in order to remove you first need to stop it
-get the runnnig containers using 'docker ps'
+get the runnnig containers using `docker ps` or `docker container ls` that is not listing the stopped container unless you add -a flag.
 Use the 'docker stop <container-id>' command to stop it.

 Then you can remove it by using the 'docker rm' command.